hydrargyrum/junkyard/README.md

 - [`asciitree.cpp`](cpp/asciitree.cpp): C++ example to hardcode tree structures that look like trees in source
 - [`diy-QReadWriteLock.cpp`](cpp/diy-QReadWriteLock.cpp): for qt, DIY implementation of qreadwritelock
 - [`diy-strong-ptr-and-weak-ptr.cpp`](cpp/diy-strong-ptr-and-weak-ptr.cpp): DIY implementation of strong and weak pointers
+- [`howto-do-shellextension-with-qt`](cpp/howto-do-shellextension-with-qt): an old tutorial on how to implement windows shell extension in qt, for example to overlay icons in `explorer.exe`

 ## Config
 - [`todotxt.nanorc`](dotfiles/todotxt.nanorc): [`nano`](https://www.nano-editor.org/) syntax coloring for [`todo.txt` format](http://todotxt.org/)